martinkearn/Bot-Starter-Template/README.md

 ## To use

-To use this sample as a starting point for your project, follow these steps:
+There are multiple ways you can use this project.

+### Install the Visual Studio template

+There is a Visual Studio template based on the contents of the `src` folder in this repository.

+You can install this from [/vsix](https://github.com/martinkearn/Bot-v4.3-Template/raw/master/vsix/StarterBot.vsix).
+After installation, search for "Starter Bot" in the new project dialog in Visual Studio.

+This is probably the simplest way to use this template, but may not always be up-to-date with the very latest commits on the master branch.

+You can see the VSIX project itself at [/vsix/src/Templates](https://github.com/martinkearn/Bot-v4.3-Template/tree/master/vsix/src/Templates)

+### Clone and rename

+You can clone this repository and adapt to suit your needs.

+This approach is good if you want to make sure you have the very latest version of the template.

+Follow these steps:

-1. Clone the repository
+1. Clone this repository
-2. Rename the solution in Visual Studio
+2. Rename the [/src/StarterBot.sln](https://github.com/martinkearn/Bot-v4.3-Template/blob/master/src/StarterBot.sln) solution in Visual Studio
-3. Rename the project in Visual Studio
+3. Rename the [/src/StarterBot.csproj](https://github.com/martinkearn/Bot-v4.3-Template/blob/master/src/StarterBot.csproj) project in Visual Studio
 4. Set your new namespace in the project settings
-5. Find and replace all instances of `namespace StarterBot` with your new name space
+5. Find and replace all instances of `namespace StarterBot` with your new namespace

 ## Credits
 This was a collaborative effort between these main contributors: